bchantech/ZumaBlitzRemake/CONTRIBUTING.md

 ## Assets
 > **See also:** [ZumaBlitzRemake/ZumaBlitzAssetRetrieval](https://github.com/ZumaBlitzRemake/ZumaBlitzAssetRetrieval)

-This will be argurably **the hardest part of contributing to the project**, as little to no assets have been found for the game.
+This will be argurably **the hardest part of contributing to the project**.
+While we have found the initial release SWF of Kroakatoa Island, there is still much to be found...

 ### Asset Lists
 **List of assets that we currently have in possession:**